aws-samples/secure-ad-creds-join-unjoin-domain/README.md

-## Securing Active Directory Credentials during domain join and unjoin process
+## Automating domain join and unjoin process for EC2 Instances with no internet access

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub
+This Repo contains AWS Cloudformation template and scripts to autmate the domain join/unjoin process for EC2 Instances with or without Internet access.

 ## Security